-Throughout your trip, you will be accompanied by Justin Hofman, a professional photographer and tour leader with Eyos Expeditions.
+Throughout your trip, you will be accompanied by Justin Hofman, a professional scuba diver & photographer that leads bespoke expeditions all over the world.
 He’s also a member of the SeaLegacy Foundation, which promotes environmental and ocean awareness, and a collaborator with media such as National Geographic and the BBC.
 On this expedition, you will put your photography knowledge into practice and learn new techniques under Justin’s watchful eye.
 Chilean Patagonia is a photographer’s paradise, as it’s home to ancient forests, glaciers, Patagonian pampas, the southern ice field, turquoise lakes, the Patagonian Andes, and oceanic islands.
 You will also have the chance to spot some native wildlife, such as South Andean deer, South American gray foxes, guanacos, penguins, southern birds, and – we hope – pumas.

 The program is aimed at lovers of photography who would like the chance to explore, share, and photograph places, animals, and events throughout this trip to one of the most remote and visually stunning regions of Chilean Patagonia.

 Renowned for its beautiful and stark scenery, diverse ecosystems, wildlife, and isolation.
 Chilean Patagonia, which is found in the south of Chile, has become a haven for photography aficionados such as ourselves.
 Here, we’ll find our inspiration over the course of this 8-day program, during which we’ll get to know the spectacles of nature in Torres del Paine National Park, which was voted the eighth wonder of the world.
 Here, amongst the park’s mountains, glaciers, and grassy plains, we’ll work with local trackers and expert guides in search of the elusive puma, before turning to the sea and sailing to Magdalena Island in the Strait of Magellan to see the Magellanic penguin colony that calls the island home.